geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 If order starts mattering, we have a problem.

 **Chenyu & Geohot** [[00:28:44](https://www.youtube.com/watch?v=Bm_blXgmlLo&t=1724)]
-So these, similar to associate scan, are like an operator applying on a range and you don't...
+So these, similar to associate scan, are like an operator applying on a range and you don't..
 It's ordered independently.
-Yeah, I think this should...
+Yeah, I think this should..
 It's a little fancier than what we're doing, but not that much.
 Yeah, so that's softmax.
 So I think my strategy is I'll update this in the BERT channel as well, basically just to break down where we are bad now.